Shruti21k/Movie-Database-SQL/README.md

       2. A .sql file containing all the queries I ran on the MOVIE DATABASE

       3. A .sql file containing all the solutions to the above queries.

-This database has been taken from "w3resource" and the queries are taken from there as well.
+The database and corresponding queries have been sourced from "w3resource".

 LINK- https://www.w3resource.com/sql-exercises/movie-database-exercise/index.php